Trump Will Never Denounce QAnon Because He Needs Their Votes

 Then, he said: "What I do hear about it is they are very strongly against pedophilia, and I agree with that."

 So, about that: QAnon is a conspiracy cult that has been labeled a domestic terror threat by the FBI.
 It claims, entirely falsely, that Satan-worshiping politicians and celebrities around the world are working together to engage in child sex abuse and trafficking.
-Members also believe that Trump, whom they consider a savior, wants to bust this pedophilic cabal and that he is the target of a “deep state” effort to annihilate him.
-They also spread other baseless theories, like that 5G cellular networks are spreading coronavirus, and lies about the election and mass shootings.
+Members also believe that Trump, whom they consider a savior, wants to bust this pedophilic cabal and that he is the target of a "deep state" effort to annihilate him — and, let's face it, he's unlikely to denounce anyone who calls him a savior.
+They also spread other baseless theories, like that 5G cellular networks are spreading coronavirus, as well as lies about the election and mass shootings.

-During the town hall, Trump also walked back his recent retweet of a conspiracy theory from a QAnon-linked account, which baselessly claimed that former Vice President Joe Biden arranged to have Seal Team Six killed to cover up the fake death of al Qaeda founder Osama bin Laden.
+During the town hall, Trump also walked back his recent retweet of a conspiracy theory from a QAnon-linked account, which falsely claimed that former Vice President Joe Biden arranged to have Seal Team Six killed to cover up the fake death of Al-Qaeda founder Osama bin Laden.
 "I know nothing about it," Trump said.
 "That was a retweet — that was an opinion of somebody.
 And that was a retweet.
 I'll put it out there.
 People can decide for themselves."

 To which, Guthrie responded, speaking for so many of us, "I don't get that.
 You're the President.
 You're not like someone's crazy uncle who can retweet whatever."

 This isn’t the first time Trump has enabled QAnon and other conspiracy theory groups.
-He has often used his Twitter account to promote QAnon-associated accounts, and he even embraced the group’s support in August.
+He has often used his Twitter account to promote QAnon-related accounts, and he even embraced the group’s support in August.
 "I don't know much about the movement other than I understand they like me very much, which I appreciate," Trump said.
 He has also endorsed Republican congressional candidate Marjorie Taylor Greene in Georgia, despite her QAnon ties and history of making racist and anti-Semitic remarks.

+Joe Biden, who participated in a much tamer town hall over at ABC on the same night, explicitly denounced QAnon last month.
+"What in God's name are we doing?
+Look at how it makes us look around the world.
+It's mortifying.
+It's embarrassing, and it's dangerous," Biden said at a campaign event.
+"If the president doesn't know better, which he has to know better, then, my Lord, we're in much more trouble than I ever thought we were."